 The Florida TRCC is well established and adequately meets most of the Traffic Records Advisory ideals; however, there are still a few areas that have room for improvement.
-The Florida TRCC meets three times per year.
-Consideration should be given to ensuring that TRCC meetings are scheduled and held quarterly.
+The Florida TRCC meets four times per year following recommendations outlined in the most recent Traffic Records Assessment.
 Quarterly meetings help ensure continuity of communication amongst traffic records system stakeholders across the State throughout the calendar year.
 Even if executive members are unable to attend a fourth meeting, there are many advantages to facilitation of ongoing communication amongst technical level members.
 In many cases, the TRCC meetings may be the only time these members have an opportunity to work together and discuss challenges and best practices in their respective traffic records areas.
-The group can work towards establishing a regular, recurring schedule, or set all four dates for the year well ahead, so that meetings are on everyone's calendars far in advance.
-This gives all members ample opportunity to prioritize the TRCC meetings within their schedules.